NCAR/ccpp-physics/doc/README_MACOSX.txt

-# Dom Heinzeller (dom.heinzeller@noaa.gov), 08/02/2018
+# Dom Heinzeller (dom.heinzeller@noaa.gov), 11/05/2018

-In order to build and run the FV3 trunk (August 2018) with possible CCPP extensions by GMTB on Mac OS X, the following installation steps are recommended.
+In order to build and run the FV3 trunk (November 2018) with possible CCPP extensions by GMTB on Mac OS X, the following installation steps are recommended.
 The version numbers for the "brew" correspond to the default versions in April/May 2018 and will change to newer versions in the future.
 Unless problems occur during the manual builds in steps 12-15, these differences can be ignored.
 It is also assumed that the bash shell is used in the following.